 19. Plain-Bellied Water Snake

-The Plain-Bellied water snake has a substantial, meaty body and is enormous in size.
-Typically, they will be either solid gray, brown, olive green, green-gray, or just black in hue.
+The Plain-Bellied water snake has a substantial, meaty body and is enormous.
+It is typically either solid gray, brown, olive green, green-gray, or black in hue.

 Their undersides, which may be pale yellow or red, are basic and unmarked, making them easy to identify from other types of water snakes.